- Remeber: Like our Facebook page: Good News For the Shan - Ministry, to get more updates and pictures.

-But five of them decide to do it, and we baptized them on Sunday after our Sunday meeting.
+The first five we baptized them on a Sunday after our Sunday meeting.
 Those who we baptized were three of those who received Jesus the night I talked about earlier (see this page), including the father and the girl.
 Plus a friend of one of those who received this evening, who became a Christian a week after.
-We also had Sei Mong as I will soon tell about.
+We also had Sei Mong as I will soon tell will about.

-Pray for those who have received Jesus in the last two month, and especially those five who wanted to be baptized!
+Pray for those who have received Jesus in the last two month, and especially those eigth who wanted to be baptized!

 What makes me most happy is not always those who say they want to be Christians, because I have experienced many who have said it but did not really mean it.
 What really makes me glad are the ones who believe it, and want to take the full step out as by being baptized.

 But this is also just the beginning, for disciple-making and follow-up work is the most challenging part.
 After 25 years in full-time ministry, and 15 years on the mission field, I can really say that.

 In the last month I have also heard of several Shan who once made a choice to become a Christian and even were baptized, and were Christians for several years, but who today have made a choice to return to Buddhism again.
 This makes me sad.
 That is why follow-up work is so important, and really pray with us that we must have the resources and wisdom in this!
 We really want to see fruit that last.

 See the video of baptism